Coherent-state constellations and polar codes for thermal Gaussian channels: Coherent state constellations

 where $\channel^\dagger$ is the channel adjoint and, since the channel is Gaussian, $p(a,a^{\dagger})$ is a second-degree polynomial in the input creation and annihilation operators.
 Similarly, we have $\tr [\rho_m^{B_m} \log \rho^B] = \tr[\rho_m^A p(a,a^{\dagger})]$.
 Finally, since the first two moments of $\rho_m^A$ match those of $\rho^A$, this also holds for the outputs $\rho_m^B$ and $\rho^B$, and we indeed have $\tr[ \rho_m^{B_m} \log \rho^B] = \tr [\rho^B \log \rho^B]$.

 As the relative entropy is non-negative, we immediately have $\Delta_E \geq 0$, and we need only an upper bound for $\Delta_B$.
-A convenient choice is the $\chi^2$-distance, given by $\chi^2(\rho, \sigma) = \tr \left[(\rho \sigma^{-1/2})^2 \right] - 1$, since $D(\rho \| \sigma) \leq \chi^2(\rho, \sigma)$~\cite{ruskai1990convexity,temme2010chi2}.
+A convenient choice is the $\chi^2$ distance, given by $\chi^2(\rho, \sigma) = \tr \left[(\rho \sigma^{-1/2})^2 \right] - 1$, since $D(\rho \| \sigma) \leq \chi^2(\rho, \sigma)$~\cite{ruskai_convexity_1990,temme_2-divergence_2010}.

-In~\cite{wu2010impact} Wu and Verd\'u obtain a bound on the $\chi^2$-distance between the optimal output state and the discretized version for the case of the AWGN.
+In~\cite{wu_impact_2010} Wu and Verd\'u obtain a bound on the $\chi^2$ distance between the optimal output state and the discretized version for the case of the AWGN.
 They relate $\chi^2(P_{Y_m},P_Y)$ directly to the moments of $X_m$, specifically the moments of the Hermite polynomials of $X_m$.
-(These all vanish for standard normal $X$, save the zeroth order polynomial.)
-Indeed, they show the following slightly more general statement~\cite[\S V.A]{wu2010impact}.
-First denote the AWGN with signal to noise ratio $s$ by $W_s$; it has the action $W_s(X)=\sqrt{s}X+G$, where $G$ is a normally-distributed random variable with unit variance.
+(These all vanish for standard normal $X$, save the zeroth-order polynomial.)
+Indeed, they show the following slightly more general statement~\cite[\S V.A]{wu_impact_2010}.
+First denote the AWGN with signal-to-noise ratio $s$ by $W_s$; it has the action $W_s(X)=\sqrt{s}X+G$, where $G$ is a normally distributed random variable with unit variance.
 Then for $X\sim \mathsf{N}(0,1)$, $X'$ an arbitrary random variable with density $P_{X'}$, and $Y=W_s(X)$ and $Y'=W_s(X')$,

 We can use their result to bound $\chi^2(\rho_m^{B_m},\rho^B)$.
 In particular, with $Q_{N,m}(\sqrt{\frac N2}(x+iy))$ as in \eqref{eq:Qmdef}, $s= k^2 N/(\sqrt{N'(N'+1)}-k^2N)$, and $Y_m=W_s(X_m)$,

 This bound is a consequence of the $\chi^2$ upper bound on the relative entropy described above, and finding tractable expressions for quantum and classical $\chi^2$ quantities relies on the fact that the second argument to the relative entropy is a thermal state or a Gaussian probability distribution, respectively.
 The inequality \eqref{eq:DeltaBbound} is an instance of a more general statement relating the quantum and classical $\chi^2$ quantities in this setting for general factorizable $P$ functions.
 The proof involves somewhat intricate Gaussian integration and is given in the Appendix.